danieldreier/serf-demo/README.md

 - The puppet-serf module is hacked to add support for the 'advertise' parameter; there's a pull request pending to add that upstream, but for now it's slightly different from what you'd get installing the puppet module
 - Communication between nodes is totally insecure - this is for demo use only

-You can modify the number of nodes created by editing `INSTANCES=3` in the Vagrantfile to some other value, then running `vagrant up` again to bring up the new nodes.